On Elser's conjecture and the topology of $U$-nucleus complex: Introduction

-where, $\mathrm{Sur}(a,b)$ denotes the number of surjections from a set of size $a$ to a set of size $b$.
+where, $\operatorname{Sur}(a,b)$ denotes the number of surjections from a set of size $a$ to a set of size $b$.
 Dorpalen-Barry et al. proved Elser's conjecture by establishing analogous inequalities for the reduced Euler characteristic $\tilde{\chi}(\Delta^{G}_{U})$.
-They posed a general conjecture (Conjecture 9.1 in \cite{nucleus}) about the homology of these complexes that implies the results about the reduced Euler characteristic as a corollary.
+They posed a general conjecture (Conjecture 9.1 in \cite{nucleus}) about the reduced homology of these complexes that implies the results about the reduced Euler characteristic as a corollary.
+We recall that the $k$-th reduced homology of a complex $\Sigma$, denoted by $\tilde{H}_k(\Sigma;\mathbb R)$, is same as the usual simplicial homology of $\Sigma$ for all $k \ge 1$ and the zeroth simplicial homology of $\Sigma$ is $\tilde{H}_0(\Sigma;\mathbb R) \oplus \mathbb{R}$.
+Now, we state the conjecture mentioned above.